 When Amanda isn’t advocating for women, girls and survivors she can be found spending time at the beach and/or listening to a variety of music loudly in the car with her family which includes her three daughters, her mother, her partner Chris and his two sons, her sweet rescue pittie Chip and three cats, Charli, Twinkle & Shy (though the cats typically do not appreciate car rides and prefer to stay home).

 On working for MCEDV, she says: “I am so grateful to be a part of the MCEDV team where I will be able to utilize my diverse work experience to meaningfully advocate for victim survivors to ensure their needs are being met and their safety is of the highest priority within healthcare systems in Maine.”

 MCEDV Board of Directors

 Marie Sola is the founder of Daughters of Change, a Portland-based cause marketing firm.
-In her role as a social entrepreneur, Marie utilizes her skills and experience to effectuate change by bringing attention and results to causes and issues affecting the world.
+As a social entrepreneur, Marie utilizes her skills and experience to effectuate change by bringing attention and results to issues affecting the world.
 Before starting Daughters of Change, Marie worked internationally for the Young Presidents’ Organization, the premier Chief Executive Leadership organization in the world with over 20,000 members.

 Margaret “Peggy” Rotundo